 Table of Contents

-Construction law work isn’t going anywhere soon.
+Given the huge annual dollar value of construction claims, construction law work isn’t going anywhere soon.

 Like the “industry” itself, construction law is not really a specific, singular subset of law practice the same way, say, the practice of personal injury law may be.
 Construction law is an amalgamation of many different legal fields, including contract law, finance, real estate, bankruptcy, administrative, employment, environmental, insurance, and regulatory, just to name a few.

-1) Pre-Project (before the project starts);
+- Pre-Project (before the project starts)

-2) During the Project (active construction phase); and
+- During the Project (active construction phase)

-3) Post-Project (active construction complete).
+- Post-Project (active construction complete)

-Work done prior to the project can be some of the crucial work undertaken by a construction lawyer.
+Work done prior to the project can be some of the most crucial work undertaken by a construction lawyer.
 This is when contracts and agreements must be drafted for use both up and down the payment chain.
 Policies must be set regarding lien or bond claims, as well as other payment security rights and/or financial risk-shifting.
 A construction lawyer may even be enlisted to assist HR with employment policies.
 Finally, regulatory work must be undertaken to secure permits or negotiate with licensing agencies or explain building code requirements.

 This is all just the tip of the iceberg.